Why Grad School in History at UWaterloo?

-- Your course/field work and thesis/dissertation committee will likely involve students and faculty from all three campuses campuses, helping you build a larger network of friends and resources.
+- Your course/field work and thesis/dissertation committee will likely involve students and faculty from all three campuses, helping you build a larger personal and professional network.

 - Waterloo's friendly history department will remain your academic home, so you'll never feel lost among the larger program.

 Who should I connect with if I have more questions?

 Susan King (Graduate Studies Coordinator) can help answer logistical questions about the program, and direct you to further resources.

 Professor Susan Roy (Associate Chair, Graduate Studies) can answer more detailed questions about the academic components of the program, and give you suggestions on how to reach out to prospective supervisors

 What is the application process?